laurentpayot/floweret/README.md

 import { fn } from 'floweret'
 import maybe from 'floweret/maybe'

-f = fn(
+const f = fn(
   [Number, maybe(Number)], Number,
   (a, b=0) => a + b
 )

 f(5)      // 5
 f(5, 1)   // 6
-f(5, '1') // Type error: Argument number 2 (1) should be of type undefined or null or Number instead of String.
+f(5, '1') // TypeMismatch: Argument number 2 (1) should be of type 'undefined or null or Number' instead of String.
 ```

 ### Literal type